Gabriel-Lim01/CSC_Assignment_1/README.md

 Done by Gabriel and Nicole.

+## Git commands

+Pulling new changes:

+* git pull

+Pushing new changes:

+* git add .
+* git commit -m "<your message here>"
+* git push

+If you want to work on a new feature:

+* git checkout -b <Name of feature>
+* git add .
+* git commit -m "<your message here>"
+* git push
+* git push -u origin <Name of feature>

+Then flag a pull request using the user interface above.

+If you are working on code halfway but suddenly want to revert back to the original:
+* git stash
+* git stash pop (to reverse)

 ## Task 1
 * Demo that you are able to consume weather service API and display the weather details (Done)
 * Draw a diagram to show the difference between invoking web service using C# and JQuery (Incomplete)